zazuko/xrm-xml-workflow/README.md

 - Convert it to RDF
 - Write it into a file as N-Triples (default: `output/transformed`)

-Pipeline configuration is done via environment variables and/or adjusting default variables in the pipeline itself.
-If you want to pass another default, have a look at the `--variable=XYZ` samples in `package.json` or consult the [barnard59 documentation](https://github.com/zazuko/barnard59#passing-arguments-to-the-pipeline).
-If you want to adjust it in the pipeline, open the file [pipelines/main.ttl](pipelines/main.ttl) and edit `<defaultVars> ...`.

 ### Upload to the store

 There are additional pipelines configured in `package.json`: